Spectral Analysis of the Quantum Random Energy Model: Delocalization regime

 \subsection{Improved delocalization estimates}

-As was already noted, the delocalization estimates on low-energy eigenfunctions established in Proposition~\ref{prop:ext} are far from optimal.
+The delocalization estimates on low-energy eigenfunctions established in Proposition~\ref{prop:ext} are not optimal.
 In particular, they become trivial in case the minimum of the potential $ v $ is close to one and $ E $ is close to $ - N $.
 The latter corresponds to the critical case addressed in Proposition~\ref{prop:trans}.
-In the following, we elaborate on a method, which can be used for improvement and which we will need in our proof of Proposition~\ref{prop:trans}.\\
+In the following, we record an improved delocalization estimate, which involves the QREM with truncated potential on $ \ell^2(\mathcal{Q}_N) $: